The 20 Best Acute Intermittent Porphyria Doctors Near Me in New York, US

 Offers Telehealth

-Alina Basnet is a Hematologist in Syracuse, New York.
+Alina Basnet is a Hematologist practicing medicine in Syracuse, New York.
 Dr. Basnet is rated as an Experienced provider by MediFind in the treatment of Acute Intermittent Porphyria.
-Her top areas of expertise are Lung Cancer, Urothelial Cancer, Small Cell Lung Cancer (SCLC), Bone Marrow Aspiration, and Nephrectomy.
+She is also highly rated in 37 other conditions, according to our data.
+Her clinical expertise encompasses Lung Cancer, Small Cell Lung Cancer (SCLC), Urothelial Cancer, Bone Marrow Aspiration, and Nephrectomy.

 Experienced in Acute Intermittent Porphyria